joehillen/sysz/README.md

 # Features

 - See and filter both system and user units simultaneously
+- Supports all units types
+- Units ordered by service, timer, socket, and the rest
 - Runs `sudo` automatically and only if necessary
 - History (`Ctrl-p` and `Ctrl-n`)
+- Support short versions of systemctl commands to reduce typing
-- Shows status after commands
+- Runs status after other commands (start, stop, restart, etc)
-- Supports all units types
-- Units ordered by service, timer, socket, and the rest
-- Select multiple units using `TAB` key
-- Select multiple commands using the `TAB` key
+- Select multiple units and commands using `TAB` key
-- Only shows prompts commands based on current state (show "start" only if not running, etc)
+- Only prompts commands based on current state
+  (e.g. show "start" only if the unit is active)
+- Can filter units based on their state using the `--state` option

 # Usage